Nakama, Fukuoka: Railways

+Highways

+Nakama is not served by any National Expressway or National Highway.

+Local attractions

 Habu Park is the largest park in Nakama, with many cherry blossom trees.
 The Roofless Museum (Yane No Nai Hakubutsukan), near the JR Nakama Station, is a small green park area with sculptures by artists from around the world.
 The city is known locally for its AEON (formerly Daiei) "Shoppers Mall" - a mall with shops, restaurants, a movie theatre (formerly United Cinemas International), a bowling alley, and game centres.

 Festivals

 Chikuzen Nakama Cherry Blossom Festival (end of March - beginning of April) at Habu Park.
 Kisshoji Temple Wisteria Festival (located in Yahatanishi, near Nakama High School, and held April 27–29.
 Chikuzen Nakamagawa Festival - held in the Obon season every year on August 15.
 Includes a fireworks festival and food/game stalls as well.
 Chikuzen Nakama Yatchare Festival, previously held near Onga River, but now at Harmony Hall, Nakama's biggest festival of the year on the third weekend of October.